-Additional information: Disclosure needs to be mandatory, therefore the policy needs to be public for the company to score.
+Additional information: This indicator measures to which media types the policy applies.
+Disclosure needs to be mandatory, therefore the policy needs to be public for the company to score.

 International Chamber of Commerce Framework for Responsible Food and Beverage Marketing Communications, 2019, sets forth how general principles of the ICC Advertising and Marketing Communications Code, 2018, which governs all marketing communications, and includes separate sections on sales promotion, sponsorship, direct marketing, digital interactive marketing and environmental marketing, is applied in the context of food and beverage marketing communications.